rokicki/type3search/README.md

 Status:  Works well for English-language text in Acrobat Reader, Chrome PDF viewer, and OSX Preview.

+News:  Using /uniXXX style encodings may enable us to get more code points working properly, but I need to figure out what code points are appropriate for the various fonts.
+Rabbit hole or proper direction?

 # Introduction

 In the spring of 2019 I was surprised to hear that PDFs generated